SparklesCN/Unity_Dungeon_And_Brave/proposal/README.md

 	- ...
 >#### Combat ->
 	- Special kinds of Enemies in Different Area
-	- Mutiple kinds weak enemies, One Boss to Complete Quest
+	- Mutiple kinds weak enemies, One BOSS to Complete Quest (Get into next Environment)
 >#### Get Money and Unlock New Ability ->
 	- Buy heal pack
 	- Lean new Ability